Hong Kong anti-government protests spill into Manchester City game

 Before the game, a few protesters handed out fliers outside the stadium where Man City played local outfit Kitchee.

 "We must protest.
-We are many," said one protester, who covered his face and declined to be named, just yards away from where police marshalled fans into the stadium.
+We are many," said one protester, who covered his face and declined to be named, as police nearby marshalled fans into the stadium.

 Over past months, Hong Kong has been embroiled by a series of sometimes violent protests - its most serious crisis since the city was handed back to China by Britain in 1997 but with democratic freedoms under a "one country, two systems" formula.